 Other sites of interest in the region include the nearby town of Waterville’s Craft Market, Derrynane House, the stunning conservation zone of Rossbeigh Beach, the popular tourist trail Iveragh Peninsula, and the Ring of Kerry itself.

 Lying on the south-east stretch of the Ring of Kerry is the picturesque town of Kenmare, a local hub of gourmet food, Irish traditional music and cultural charm.
 The village of Templenoe, home to the Ring of Kerry Golf club, is situated roughly 6 km away.
 Templenoe, though small, has a historic charm that far surpasses the limitations of its town borders.
 Dromore Castle was built here in the 1830s and its impressive Gothic Revival facade looks out over the passing Kenmare River.

 The Castle grounds are largely owned by the Irish Forestry Board and the Kerry Way passes through with various pathways that lead to the river.
 A short distance away lies the remnants of the older Cappanacuss Castle, built in the 15th century.
-Though little remains today, it is a reminder of the town’s history and one mirrored by the ruins of Dunkerron Castle, which stand in ruin nearby.
+Though little remains today, it is a reminder of the town’s history and one mirrored by the ruins of Dunkerron Castle, which stand nearby.